relativitydev/relativity-import-samples/README.md

         $workspaceId = 1000000
         $loadFilePath = "C:\DefaultFileRepository\samples\load_file_01.dat"

- - Updated other Ids related to your workspace - productionSetsArtifactId , rootFolderId,rdoArtifactTypeID.
+ - Update other Ids related to your workspace - productionSetsArtifactId , rootFolderId,rdoArtifactTypeID.
 They are required only by specific samples.

- - Invoke run-sample-Import.ps1
+ - Invoke run-sample-import.ps1